-When it comes to warmth, the North Face McMurdo Parka III is hard to beat.
+When it comes to finding the warmest winter coat, the North Face McMurdo Parka III is hard to beat.
 At a third of the price of the Canada Goose Parka, this is definitely one of the best budget parkas that will perform well in cold weather.

 The McMurdo III is made with DryVent™ 2L, which is a durable material that’s weatherproof, breathable, and sealed with taped seams.

-With 550 down fill, the parka is insulated well like most North Face coats.
+With 600 down fill, this men’s winter parka is insulated well like most North Face coats.
 The hood is robust, large, and well-sealed to trap heat around the head.
 The hem is long to cover the thighs, but a front zipper from below makes the jacket less constricting.

-It also comes with several storage options.
+The North Face McMurdo parka also comes with several storage options.
 There are four pockets with exposed zippers on the front of the jacket and a back of the sleeve pocket.
 And just for completeness, the color choices are quite limited with only three available.

 While the McMurdo III provides adequate weatherproofing, there are some options that will perform better in wet conditions.
-However, for the affordable price of this jacket, it provides adequate protection from the cold, the snow, and other weather conditions.
+However, for the affordable price of this jacket, it provides adequate protection from the cold, snow, and other weather conditions.
 In our opinion, for very cold weather this is perhaps the best men’s down jacket for the money.
 And maybe, the warmest men’s winter coat in most situations!

 The Kensington Parka is where function meets style.
-Its sleek and smooth exterior fabric and flattering feminine silhouette is uncommon for winter coats, but this is one of those women’s warm coats that will keep you warm even through harsh conditions.
+Its sleek and smooth exterior fabric and the flattering feminine silhouette are uncommon for winter coats, but this is one of those women’s warm coats that will keep you warm, even in harsh winter conditions.

-Insulated with 625-fill-power white duck down, this jacket is both warm and comfortable.
+Insulated with 625-fill-power white duck down, this jacket is warm and comfortable.
 The cold air is kept out even from the sleeves thanks to the thick, rib-knit cuffs.
 The knitted collar completely keeps air out when zipped up.
-While it’s effective, it does wear tight and can be quite constricting.
+While it’s effective, it wears tight and can constrict.

-Colombia have been making outdoor gear for decades and with this winter jacket it shows.
+Colombia has been making outdoor gear for decades and with this winter jacket, it shows.
 It has all the features you would expect from a jacket designed for extreme cold.